Company income tax and dividend tax

 How do you estimate your payments?

-The year must finish before we prepare the tax declaration, so this 18-month year would start on July 1st, 2018 and finish on December 31st, 2019, after which the tax declaration must be submitted on June 30th 2020.
+The fiscal year has to be finished, before we submit the tax declaration, so in this example with a 18-month fiscal year, then the fiscal year would start on 1 July 2019 and finish on 31 December 2020, after which the tax declaration would be submitted on June 30th 2021.